FiNALE-PLUS/SenDT/README.md

 - [ ] Look further into XACT
 - [ ] Add settings for simple configuration
 - [ ] `SoundBGM.txt`
+- [ ] Refactor to reduce coupling between CLI and GUI

 ---